TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 **Tip:** Keep the UI responsive with asynchronous operations

-Mobile apps should keep the UI thread unblocked to improve the user\'s perception of performance.
+Mobile apps should keep the UI thread unblocked to improve the user's perception of performance.
 Therefore, in the view model, use asynchronous methods for I/O operations and raise events to asynchronously notify views of property changes.

-The view model is also responsible for coordinating the view\'s interactions with any model classes that are required.
-There\'s typically a one-to-many relationship between the view model and the model classes.
+The view model is also responsible for coordinating the view's interactions with any model classes that are required.
+There's typically a one-to-many relationship between the view model and the model classes.
 The view model might choose to expose model classes directly to the view so that controls in the view can data bind directly